jamesleary/antares-mongoose-intro/README.md

 []Implement a search feature.
 This search should be able to search for documents by name and should be implemented on the server using mongoose methods.

-You'll need to figure out a place on the DOM to show the results.

-NOTE, do not use an Angular filter for this!
-Use Mongoose!